dx7er/portfolio/data/blog/ctf-techs/fsb-guide.md

 1. Writing address before our format string
 2. Writing address after our format string

 Now, the first one is most often used, however, the problem with that approach is, if `printf` encounters a NULL-byte, the format string won't execute.
 Meaning, let's say, flag was at address `0x404000`, then; in that scenario, if we actually passed the address before the format string, the `printf` would stop on getting that `0x00`.
-Therefore, we often write after our format string, but for the sake of this guide, i'll explain both.
+Therefore, we often write after our format string.
+Now, since the address passed to us in this example is `6 bytes` long, if we add `00` before it, our printf will only display the address and won't execute the format string therefore, we'll keep our focus on writing the address after our format string.

 Before writing, we need to do one important thing: